 In Yei, we support the hospital’s paediatric ward and manage a general healthcare clinic, which offers vaccinations, mental health support and referrals.
 Outside the town, our staff work in health centres in areas affected by the ongoing violence, which has displaced many people.
 In some areas of Yei River state, the security forces occupied clinics and there were reports of harassment and abuse of healthcare workers.

 In Maban, we provide services in our hospital in Doro camp, which hosts around 60,000 refugees.
 Our staff also work in the outpatient department in Bunj hospital, which serves some 30,000 people.
 In 2019, an outreach team undertook regular assessments and spot interventions to address unmet needs around Maban county, such as a lack of basic healthcare and safe water for displaced people.
 Additionally, in its first phase of activities in South Sudan, the MSF Academy for Healthcare increased the number of trained healthcare professionals in Pibor by bolstering the skills of 42 students.
 We continued to assist Sudanese refugees in the area.

 MSF in South Sudan in 2019

 The MSF hospital in Agok is the only facility providing secondary care in the entire Abyei region of South Sudan.
 This structure deals with emergencies, surgeries, treatments of HIV, tuberculosis, chronic diseases as well as neglected diseases, such as snake bites, a real scourge in the region.

 Mother and child healthcare

-Our 80-bed hospital in Lankien also provides obstetric and paediatric care, nutritional support and treatment for victims of sexual and gender-based violence, as well as treatment for HIV, TB and kala-azar
+Our 80-bed hospital in Lankien also provides obstetric and pediatric care, nutritional support, and treatment for HIV, TB, and kala-azar.
+Treatment for victims of sexual and gender-based violence, which is integrated into all our projects in South Sudan, is available too.